cvonfeldt/home-labs-soc/attacks/02-rdp-brute-force/Python_Script_VT_Enrichment/script_walkthrough.md

         print("-" * 60)
 ```

-Orchestrates the full workflow.
-The SPL query groups failed login events by source IP and sorts by count descending - so the most aggressive brute force sources appear first.
-For each result it prints the IP and login count, then conditionally enriches public IPs against VirusTotal.
+Responsible for the full workflow.
+The SPL query groups failed login events by source IP and sorts by count descending - so the most frequent brute force sources appear first.
+For each result it prints the IP and login count, then enriches public IPs with VirusTotal API.
 The output is formatted to be readable as a triage report.

 The SPL query used:
 ```